Suspect in Miya Marcano disappearance found dead from apparent suicide

 Miya Marcano: Suspect in disappearance of missing 19-year-old found dead from apparent suicide

+Missing teenager ‘repeatedly rebuffed’ the romantic interest of co-worker and suspect Armando Manuel Caballero, police say

-A maintenance worker named a “person of interest” in the disappearance of Florida teenager Miya Marcano was found dead on Monday.
+A maintenance worker named a “person of interest” in the disappearance of Florida teenager Miya Marcano has been found dead.

-The body of Armando Manuel Caballero was discovered shortly after police issued an arrest warrant for burglary, as he had accessed the apartment of the missing 19-year-old.
+The body of Armando Manuel Caballero was discovered on Monday after police issued an arrest warrant for burglary, as he had accessed the Orlando apartment of the missing 19-year-old without her permission.

-Caballero, whose romantic interest in Ms Marcano was “repeatedly rebuffed”, used a master key to enter her apartment shortly before she was last seen alive on Friday, Orange County Sheriff John Mina told The Orlando Sentinel.
+Caballero, whose romantic interest in Ms Marcano was “repeatedly rebuffed”, used a master key to enter her apartment shortly before she was last seen alive on Friday, according to Orange County Sheriff John Mina.

-“Miya is still missing… We are still doing everything possible we can to find her,” Mr Mina told reporters at an afternoon press conference.
+“Miya is still missing … We are still doing everything possible we can to find her,” Mr Mina told reporters at an afternoon press conference on Monday.

 "Her disappearance is suspicious and our detectives and the family members obviously suspect foul play," he added.

-Ms Marcano was last seen about 5 pm Friday at her Orlando apartment complex, where Cabellero was a maintenance worker.
-Cabellero used a maintenance key fob to enter her apartment about 30 minutes earlier, police said

-His body was found at his home in a Longwood apartment complex about 20 miles northwest of Ms Marcano’s apartment.
+Cabellero’s body was found at his home in a Longwood apartment complex about 20 miles northwest of Ms Marcano’s apartment on Monday.
 Police said it appeared that he took his own life, and that he had been dead for “quite some time”.

-Police said they suspect foul play in the disappearance of Ms Marcano, who also worked at the Arden Villas apartments on University Boulevard.
+Police said that “suspicious items” were found in both Ms Marcano’s apartment and Mr Cabellero’s apartment, but did not go into further details.

+Ms Marcano was last seen about 5pm on Friday at Arden Villas apartment complex, where she lived and they both worked.
+Cabellero used a maintenance key fob to enter her apartment about 30 minutes earlier, police said.

 A post on the Arden Villas Facebook page said Ms Marcano, who was one of their office staff members, was last seen wearing a red shirt, jeans and black hoodie.